“RUINS IN BLOOM” – album, music, concept… and a prejudice killerDOWNLOAD

 You can order physical copies of “Ruins in Bloom” by sending an email to firstname.lastname@example.org.

-You can download the individual songs directly from the player or follow the above link and download the entire album for FREE.
+You can buy the individual songs or the entire digital release directly from the player, or you can follow the above button and download the entire album for FREE.
 THAT SAID… DONATIONS are really welcome.
 Musicians don’t ask you for free food, clothes, equipment, consultancy, and hours and hours of your precious time, every time they enter a supermarket, shop or office.
 Our lives cost as much as yours do.
 By doing this you’re helping us create more, you are granting us the freedom that is more and more of an endangered specie in the world of today: the freedom of speech, free of rules of market and politics, as it should really be.
 And in turn, we give you MUSIC.
 THANK YOU!

 RUINS IN BLOOM – The concept